 -

-call on the input into an intermediate buffer.auto result = encoding . decode_one (...) -
+Performing an auto result = encoding . decode_one (...)

 Checking if an error occurred, and returning failure if so.